 Tip 1: Understand the Grammatical Roles

 One of the most effective ways to differentiate between 'principle' and 'principal' is to understand their grammatical roles in a sentence.
-'Principle' is exclusively a noun, referring to a fundamental truth or guiding rule.
+Day to day, 'Principle' is exclusively a noun, referring to a fundamental truth or guiding rule.
 'Principal,' on the other hand, can be either a noun or an adjective.
 As a noun, it refers to a person in a leading position or the main sum of money.
 As an adjective, it means main or most important.

 Tip 2: Create Mental Associations